ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 ```

 #### Listener Level
 There is no difference between 1.2.x and Swan-Lake when it comes to engaging the interceptors at the listener level.
 At the listener level resource function paths are relative to the `/`.
+The interceptors engaged in Listener level are only allowed to have default path.
+If the user want to engage an interceptor to a specific path, they can engage them at Service level.

 ```ballerina
 listener http:Listener echoListener = new http:Listener(9090, config = {interceptors: [requestFilter, responseFilter]});